anagouveia1/numericalmethodspdes/README.md

 September, 4th 2017 {happylaborday}
 Boston, MA

-This is an initial attempt of playing with math.
+<p> This is an initial attempt of playing with math.
 I probably should be working, or be out there doing something that will pay for my bills.
 I once dwolve into this project and it consummed my mind for a very long time.
 I'm not really sure if there any applications to such thoughts, other than the elegancy in its mathematics.

 Farther than that, after learning about how GitHub works I thought I'd give it a shot at optimizing its mathematics.
 Just wondering what would be the effects of using a 3D mathematical approach instead of its current 2D methods.